kyleu/dbaudit/doc/releasing.md

 Multiple Docker images will be created.
 The main image is `ghcr.io/kyleu/dbaudit/x.x.x`, and a debug image is provided at `ghcr.io/kyleu/dbaudit/x.x.x-debug` that includes `delve` for debugging

+### Homebrew

+Packages for macOS and Linux will be pushed to Homebrew at `kyleu/homebrew-kyleu`

+### Signing

+Release binaries and the checksum file are signed using `gpg`

 ### Source Code

 The source code will be bundled in the release, available as `dbaudit_x.x.x_source.zip`